Through each of the talks about Augmented Organizations and Groundbreaking Technologies, we had a lot to learn at Converge Bogotá.

 The talks were centered on digital and cognitive technologies, but each speaker had their unique approach.
 For example, Andrew Stump emphasized the importance of transformation in the manufacturing industry: up to this point, “manufacturing is not known for being a technologies leader.”
 This needs to change, continued Andrew, in order for the industry to take advantage of this big opportunity.
 Because it’s also true what Tomás Escobar underlined: the speed of technology at this point in time is impressive.
 We have to stay relevant.
 Another example of fast-progressing technology at the event was what Jason Oviedo told us about.
 He described his experience developing a fleet of robots for his company.
 And at the end, Alex Torrenegra closed out the day of talks with his experience as a young Colombian entrepreneur, giving lots of ideas to those other Colombian entrepreneurs present.

 He put emphasis on the importance of investing in technological innovation alongside entrepreneurship, which he already sees as a strong point in the Colombian economy.

-After the talks concluded, we enjoyed a few beers together, all full of good ideas and new inspiration to share at our many places of work the next day.
+After the talks concluded, we enjoyed talking together, all full of good ideas and new inspiration to share at our many places of work the next day.
 The combination of technology, experiences, stories, and inspiration at this event made their mark.
 Hopefully as a result we will continue to see a rise in technological innovation in Colombia and in the rest of the world, inspired by the groundbreaking technologies that will help us go even beyond digital and cognitive.by